Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Etymology- history of word origins and study of the sources and development of words.

 Evince- 1) to show clearly, make evident or manifest; evince distaste by grimacing.
-2) to reveal the possession of (a quality, trait, etc.) Syn: express.
+2) to reveal the possession of (a quality, trait, etc.) Syn: elucidate, epiphany, express, show, reveal, exhibit, convince.

 Exacerbated- to increase the severity, violence, or bitterness of.
 Aggravate.
 A speech that exacerbated racial tensions; a heavy rainfall that exacerbated the flood problems.